Rules

 |---|---|---|

-| Convert Units | ToFeaturesID: INT100032 =?
-It use settings in Unit Conversion to convert a value from source feature into feature INT100032 | |
+| Convert Units | Uses settings in Unit Conversion to convert a value from a source feature to a target feature. | ToFeaturesID: INT100032 |

-| Update Field | Copy a value of feature to the selected field on Item, Categories, Documents | Type: Item, Field No.: 2, Skip Validation: No => will update field Description when value is defined on item's feature |
+| Update Field | Copies a feature value to a selected field on an Item, Category, or Document. | Type: Item, Field No.: 2, Skip Validation: No => updates field Description when a value is defined on the item feature. |

-| Rename | Condition Value field will replace selected fields Value | Type: Item, Field No.: 1 => will update field Item No. with Feature Value |
+| Rename | Replaces the selected field value with the condition value. | Type: Item, Field No.: 1 => updates Item No. with the feature value. |

-| Assign Document | Will assign document to entity | Type: Item group, Search in field: Code => will assign document to Item grupe based on Code |
+| Assign Document | Assigns a document to an entity. | Type: Item group, Search in field: Code => assigns a document to an item group based on code. |

-| Math Operation | Will execute selected Math Operation on Values from condition, or selected ones | Operation: Addition, Values from Condition: blank => Will sum Numerical Values from Conditions |
+| Math Operation | Executes a math operation on values from conditions, or selected values. | Operation: Addition, Values from Condition: blank => sums numeric values from conditions. |

-| Write to Feature | Will write resolute of previous Actions to selected Feature | Value: *INT00001 => Will write resolute of previous action into Value of Feature INT00001 |
+| Write to Feature | Writes the result of previous actions to a selected feature. | Value: INT00001 => writes the result to feature INT00001. |

 Run rules